 In the early 80s Ready to Roll was NZ’s premier TV pop show.
 It emerged in the pre-music video boom mid-70s hosted by Roger Gascoigne (and later Stu Dennison) with bands and dancers live in the studio.
 By the early 80s it was a seamless video clip Top 20 countdown — introduced by the Commodores pumping ‘Machine Gun’ — and appointment Saturday evening viewing for music fans (and a regular in the week’s Top 10 rating shows).
-It then evolved into a brand, spawning a number of RTR offshoots (Mega-Mix, Sounz and New Releases), before disappearing in the mid-90s.
+It then evolved into a brand, got retitled RTR Countdown, and spawned multiple RTR offshoots (Mega-Mix, Sounz and New Releases), before disappearing in the mid-90s.

 After-school show Nice One was a popular classic of NZ childrens television, with the show's signature theme tune ("Nice one Stu-y!") and Stu's thumbs-up salute, totemic for kids of the 70s.
-Host Stu Dennison played a cheeky, pony-tailed schoolboy who delighted children and infuriated adults with his irreverent antics.
+Host Stu Dennison played a cheeky, long-haired schoolboy who delighted children and infuriated adults with his irreverent antics.
 But Dennison developed the persona in short live segments for Ready to Roll (shot live at Avalon Studios, excerpted here).
 Prototype Stu is seen being a truant, reciting rude poetry, singing 10cc and ribbing Roger Gascoigne and 70s metrosexuals.

-The NZ Music Awards ceremony now fills Auckland’s Vector Arena and is a major social and music industry event – but in 1978 the awards were broadcast in this 16 September Ready to Roll special cobbling together finalists at Avalon Studios.
-Stu (“Nice One”) Dennison is the host (in brown overalls); and there are performances from John Rowles, newcomer Sharon O’Neill, the Roger Fox Big Band, Hello Sailor, Toni Williams and Golden Harvest (who feature teeth picking lead guitar in best Hendrix style).
+The NZ Music Awards ceremony now fills Auckland’s Vector Arena and is a major social and music industry event.
+In 1978 the awards were broadcast in this 16 September Ready to Roll special, cobbling together finalists at Avalon Studios.
+Stu (Nice One) Dennison is the host (in brown overalls); and there are performances from John Rowles, newcomer Sharon O’Neill, the Rodger Fox Big Band, Hello Sailor, Toni Williams and Golden Harvest (who feature teeth-picking lead guitar in best Hendrix style).
 Just two awards are covered here: for single and album of the year.